Speak to an expert

 Handover

-Once the installation is complete, the installer will show you around the system and will explain briefly what each part of the system does and how it all works.
+Once the installation is done, the installer will give you a tour of the system.
+They will explain what each part does and how everything works.

 The installer will explain how to carry out basic maintenance.

 The installers will set up your system as per the design, for maximum efficiency.
 Nothing is left for you to set or adjust.
-The only aspects you may wish to change depending on the season or lifestyle would be the timing of when the heating comes on or goes off, or when the hot water is heated.
+You might want to change a few things based on the season or your lifestyle.
+This includes when the heating turns on or off, and when the hot water is heated.

-You will be provided with a controller tutorial so that you know exactly how to use and control your new heating system.
-Ask as many questions as you need to at this stage, it is very important to us that you are happy with how to operate your new heating system.
+You will get a tutorial on the controller.
+This will help you learn how to use your new heating system.
+Feel free to ask any questions you have.
+It is very important to us that you are happy with your new heating system.
 After explaining how everything works, they will hand you pack containing all the associated paperwork, manuals and guides.

 MCS registration and aftersales

-The final stage of your journey is carried out by your designated customer pperations liaison administrator back in the office after the installation has been completed.
+The last part of your journey is handled by your customer operations liaison in the office.
+This happens after the installation is finished.

 They will register your system with the Microgeneration Certification Scheme (MCS).
 Once the system has been registered for warranty, we will issue you with your guarantees and all completion certificates.
 This will be posted to you on a USB storage stick for your ease and convenience.
 Your installation is now complete!
-You can now enjoy the many years of low carbon heat and the ongoing saving as new electricity tariffs are introduced specifically for heat pump users.
+You can now enjoy many years of low carbon heat.
+You might also save money by switching to a dedicated heat pump tariff.
+Our colleagues at EDF can help with this

 However, this is not goodbye!
 We will keep in touch to keep you up to date with any information that might benefit you and your installation.